brianjsl/brianjsl/README.md

 ## Hi, I'm Brian. 👋

 I'm an undergraduate student at MIT (currently on leave), majoring in Computer Science (6-4) and Mathematics (18).
 My interests lie mainly in Machine Learning, particularly in Computer Vision and Decision Making.
-I also have extensive experience with penetration testing and network security.
+I also have experience with penetration testing and network security.

 ## Currently
 * Cybersecurity at The Republic of Korea (ROK) Army